Depth EMDR

 A quick orientation

-Depth EMDR is the way I practice trauma-informed therapy when EMDR is clinically appropriate—grounded, structured, and paced so the work is deep without becoming overwhelming.
-It integrates EMDR with careful attention to the nervous system and a Jungian, depth-psychology lens that welcomes meaning, imagery, and inner life when useful (never imposed).
+Depth EMDR is the way I practice trauma-informed therapy when EMDR is clinically appropriate — grounded, structured, and paced so the work is deep without becoming overwhelming.
+It integrates EMDR with careful attention to the nervous system and a Jungian, depth-psychology lens that welcomes meaning, imagery, and inner life when useful.
+The depth psychology piece is never imposed — it follows the person, not a framework.

 What is EMDR